 Assistant Professor of Law

 BA(Hons), MA (Sussex)

 Dr Daniel Matthews is Assistant Professor of Law and Deputy Director of the Law and Literary Studies BA/LLB programme at the University of Hong Kong.
-Daniel teaches and researches in the fields of legal theory and law and literature.
-His current research evaluates theories of sovereignty in the context of climatic change and the onset of the Anthropocene epoch.
-The project draws on contemporary philosophy, literature and art, as well as political, social and cultural theory in order examine how the theoretical coordinates that have defined modern sovereignty are being put under unprecedented pressure in the new climatic regime in which we live.
+Daniel’s current research evaluates theories of sovereignty in the context of climatic change and the onset of the Anthropocene epoch.
+The project draws on contemporary philosophy, literature and art, as well as legal, political, and cultural theory in order examine how the theoretical coordinates that have defined modern sovereignty are being put under unprecedented pressure in the context of the new climatic regime in which we live.
 This research is funded by the Hong Kong Research Grants Council.
 A monograph entitled Earthbound: The Aesthetics of Sovereignty in the Anthropocene is forthcoming with Edinburgh University Press.

-Taking a somewhat circuitous route to the law, Daniel completed his BA(Hons) in Philosophy and English Literature and his MA in Critical Theory (both at The University of Sussex).
-He was awarded the Graduate Diploma in Law (University of East Anglia) before moving on to his doctoral studies in legal theory at Birkbeck Law School, University of London under the supervision of Professor Costas Douzinas.
+Daniel completed his BA(Hons) in Philosophy and English Literature and his MA in Critical Theory (both at The University of Sussex).
+He was awarded the Graduate Diploma in Law (University of East Anglia) before moving on to his doctoral studies in legal theory at Birkbeck Law School, University of London under the supervision of Costas Douzinas.
 He successfully defended his PhD thesis in 2014.

 - Law and Literature

 - Legal Theory / Jurisprudence